briansukhnandan/Data-Encryption-Standard-DES-Algorithm/README.md

 # DES Algorithm #

-A modern block-cipher currently used by Federal organizations to encrypt and decrypt messages.
+A modern block-cipher currently developed by IBM to encrypt and decrypt messages.
 You have the ability to have your own 8-bit key to create a unique ciphertext.

 # What I learned #